nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 #### 4.1.4.
 Remove Module Feature
 (Jia Ern)

-The Remove Module feature allows the user to remove a module by specifying the index of the module in the list.
+The remove module feature allows the user to remove a module by specifying the index of the module in the list.
-The Remove Module mechanism is facilitated by `RemoveModuleCommand`.
+The remove module mechanism is facilitated by `RemoveModuleCommand`.
 It extends from the abstract class `RemoveCommand`.

 In addition, it implements the following operations:
 * `RemoveModuleCommand#execute()` — oversees entire execution for removing a module.